simonmesfin/GettingAndCleaningData/README.md

 4. Appropriately labels the data set with descriptive variable names.
 Give the selected descriptive names to variable columns, and
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Use pipeline command to create a new tidy dataset with command group_by and summarize_each in dplyr package.

-Activity Labels

-WALKING (value 1): subject was walking during the test WALKING_UPSTAIRS (value 2): subject was walking up a staircase during the test WALKING_DOWNSTAIRS (value 3): subject was walking down a staircase during the test SITTING (value 4): subject was sitting during the test STANDING (value 5): subject was standing during the test LAYING (value 6): subject was laying down during the test

 Included in the github repository are the following files:
 •	This ReadMe file
 •	tidydata.txt - The outcome data table from the project